Loading...

 (b) The people push on the car for $15\,\rm s$.
 How far does the car go up the incline?

-Solution: In the following free-body diagram, all forces acting on the car along with their corresponding components are shown.
-As always the weight components are found as below \begin{align*} w_{\parallel}&=mg\sin\theta \\&= (2\times 10^4) \sin 22^\circ \\ &=\boxed{7492.13\,\rm N} \\\\ w_{\bot}&=mg\cos\theta \\ &=(2\times 10^4) \cos 22^\circ \\&=\boxed{18543.67\,\rm N} \end{align*} Take the direction of the acceleration as the positive $x$-direction.
-In this case, the weight component $w_{\parallel}$ is in the negative $x$ direction or downhill, but the external force, exerted by people, is uphill.
+Solution: Two forces are acting on the car in this direction: the parallel component of the weight,$w_{\parallel}$, and the pushing force, $F_p$.
+The net force is given by \[F_{net} = F_p - w_\parallel\] As always the weight components are found as follows: \begin{align*} w_{\parallel}&=mg\sin\theta \\&= (2\times 10^4) \sin 22^\circ \\ &=\boxed{7492.13\,\rm N} \\\\ w_{\bot}&=mg\cos\theta \\ &=(2\times 10^4) \cos 22^\circ \\&=\boxed{18543.67\,\rm N} \end{align*} Take the direction of the movement as the positive $x$-direction.
+In this case, the weight component $w_{\parallel}$ is in the negative $x$ direction or downhill, but the pushing force, exerted by people, is uphill.

 (a) Applying the second law along the $x$-direction (on the inclined plane) gives us \begin{gather*} F_{net-x}=ma_x \\ F_{ext}-w_{\parallel}=ma_x \\ 8500-7492.13=2040.81 a_x \\ \Rightarrow \boxed{a_x=0.49\,\rm m/s^2} \end{gather*}

-(b) The car is initially at rest at the bottom of the hill.
-The only kinematic relationship that connects our known values, $a=0.49\,\rm m/s^2$ and $t=15\,\rm m$, is $\Delta x=\frac 12 at^2+v_0t$, where $\Delta x$ is the distance traveled on the incline. \begin{align*} \Delta x&=\frac 12 at^2+v_0t \\\\ &=\frac 12 (0.49)(15)^2+0 \\\\ &=\boxed{55.125\,\rm m} \end{align*}
+(b) The car is initially at rest at the bottom of the hill, $v_0=0$.
+The only kinematic relationship that connects our known values, $a=0.49\,\rm m/s^2$ and $t=15\,\rm m$, is $\Delta x=\frac 12 at^2+v_0t$, where $\Delta x$ is the distance traveled on the incline.
+Plugging in the values, we get: \begin{align*} \Delta x&=\frac 12 at^2+v_0t \\\\ &=\frac 12 (0.49)(15)^2+0 \\\\ &=\boxed{55.125\,\rm m} \end{align*}

 Problem (13): A box weighing $175\,\rm N$ rests on a horizontal surface with a static coefficient of friction of $\mu_s=0.85$.